World Konkani Day

 World Konkani Day (Vishwa Konkani Dis) has been celebrated on 9 April every year since 2015.
-It is in remembrance of Konkani activist, Shenoi Goembab On this day, Konkani language writers are honored.
+It is in remembrance of Konkani activist, Shenoi Goembab On this day, Konkani language writers are honoured.

 Goembab's influence

 Goembab is credited with having written seven books in Latin or Romi Konkani and 22 in Konkani in the Devanagari script, His works comprise short stories, dramas, novels, poetry, essays, works on linguistics, philosophy and history.
-He is also considered as a ideological founder of the Konkani cause by language protagonists in the 20th and 21st centuries.
+He is also considered as an ideological founder of the Konkani cause by language protagonists in the 20th and 21st centuries.

 Celebrations

+The first edition of the event in Goa was celebrated on 9 April 2015.
+As the event was a success, it was held again each year on that date until at least 2022.

-In 2017, the event was observed for the first time in Belagavi, formerly Belgaum, which lies in Karnataka State.
+On 11 April 2017, the event was observed for the first time in Belagavi, formerly Belgaum, which lies in Karnataka State.
 Bishop of Belagavi, Rev. Peter Machado has been quoted saying that Konkani speaking people in the region comprised to Saraswats, Christians, Daivadnyas and Konkan Marathas, yet "the Konkani speaking people from the upper ghats region comprising from Yellapur to Kolhapur have painstakingly conserved the language and culture, the legacy that needs to be carried forward till the next century."